acharyadarshan/acharyadarshan.github.io/_pages/about.md

 I am a Computer Engineering Graduate at Institute of Engineering, Paschimanchal Campus Nepal.
 I am a passionate developer with love for Javascript and NLP.
 I am learner by DNA.
 I like building things and sharing it to the community.

-**Research Interests**: natural language processing, pattern recognition, computer vision, detection and recognition of graphical structures, deeplearning, ,software engineering
+**Research Interests**: statistical machine Learning, pattern recognition, detection and recognition of graphical structures, deeplearning, software engineering

 ---